Garfield Bromley Oxnam: After Los Angeles

 Oxnam left Los Angeles to be a professor of social ethics at Boston University in 1927.
 One year later he became president of De Pauw University, Greencastle, Indiana, where he was popular among students because he permitted dancing.
 As President he achieved a high level of national and international recognition, bringing DePauw unprecedented public attention.
 He stepped down as president upon his election as bishop in 1936, but still remained a prominent public figure.
 He advocated for progressive Church measures like Christian unity.
 He said on national television:

 One of the principles we've got to insist upon is diversity in unity.
 In a word, we've got to conserve all the values of the many different searches for the eternal.

 Oxnam also took slightly controversial positions against the Cold War.
 He opposed compulsory military training and the military reserves in peacetime for fear of how the rigors of military training and life can affect a man's thinking and philosophy.
 He also opposed the use of the atomic bomb by saying “There is something morally wrong with a weapon who destroys humanity.”

-He was accused of being a communist by Donald L. Jackson and appeared before the House Un-American Activities Committee on July 21, 1953.
+Oxnam was accused of being a communist by Donald L. Jackson and appeared before the House Un-American Activities Committee on July 21, 1953.
 He was extensively questioned about his alleged communist sympathies and his relations with other accused communists.
 At this time, many of the false accusations from his campaign for the Los Angeles School Board resurfaced as evidence against him.
 Oxnam repudiated these accusations and offered counter evidence to disprove accusations that he was related with the Industrial Workers of the World and had spoken at rallies with various radicals.

-In 1958, Bishop Oxnam was successful in helping to found the School of International Service (SIS) at American University, the national Methodist university in Washington, D.C.
+In 1958, Oxnam was successful in helping to found the School of International Service (SIS) at American University, the national Methodist university in Washington, D.C.
 In that effort, Oxnam was able to convince the General Conference of The Methodist Church to contribute over $1 million for the school's creation.
 The founding of the SIS was part of a vision held by Oxnam to create an academic institution "pledged to the study, proclamation and practice of the principles of freedom and the maintenance of civil, economic, and religious liberty by training competent and consecrated men and women for the international service of the state, the community and the church."

-Bishop Oxnam was also responsible for the relocation of Westminster Theological Seminary from Westminster, Maryland to a location in Washington, D.C., on land belonging to American University.
+Oxnam was also responsible for the relocation of Westminster Theological Seminary from Westminster, Maryland to a location in Washington, D.C., on land belonging to American University.
 Once relocated, the seminary was renamed Wesley Theological Seminary.

-After Oxnam's death in 1963, his ashes were interred at Wesley Seminary in the chapel that bears his name.
+After Oxnam's death on March 13, 1963, aged 71, his ashes were interred at Wesley Seminary in the chapel that bears his name.
 His son, Robert Fisher Oxnam, was also president of a Methodist-founded university, Drew University, from 1961 to 1974.